Treasure hunters

 The participation of clones in a group of treasure hunters in battles has certain restrictions and requirements:

-• clones in a treasure hunting group cannot participate in battles while hungry.
+• Clones in the treasure hunter group cannot participate in battles while hungry.

-• clones in a group of treasure hunters consume 10 points of stamina for each battle, both on attacking and defensive sides;
+• Clones in a treasure hunter group consume 10 stamina per battle, both on the offensive and defensive side.

-• if clones’ stamina drops below 0, they cannot participate in battle;
+• If the clones’ stamina drops below 0, they cannot participate in combat.

-• a clone does not participate in battle if its health is less than 10 points and is not restored automatically before the battle;
+• The clone does not participate in the battle if its health is less than 10 units and it is not restored automatically before the battle.

-• Stamina consumption for clones participating in battle on the attacking side always occurs;
+• The stamina of the clones participating in the battle on the attacking side always depletes.

-• Stamina consumption for clones on the defending side occurs only if the clone has made at least one move during the battle.
-Stamina will be used up on the next day after the battle at the estimated time;
+• The stamina of the defending clones is consumed only if the clone has made at least one move during the battle.
+Stamina will be spent on the next day after the battle at the estimated time.

-• If a clone from a group of treasure hunters participates in a tournament and his guarded cache is attacked during a tournament battle, he will not participate in protecting the cache, as he will be busy at the tournament.
+• If a clone from a treasure hunter group is participating in a tournament and his guarded cache is attacked during a tournament fight, he will not participate in defending the cache, as he will be busy in the tournament.

 Being part of a group of treasure hunters has its own challenges and requires careful planning to effectively manage the clones’ resources and maintain their ability to participate in combat.

-It is clear that when fighting between groups of treasure hunters, there are a number of rules that are important to consider:
+It is clear that when fighting between groups of treasure hunters, there is a number of rules that are important to consider:

-• if a clone as part of the defending squad has awards that provide a bonus to characteristics, these bonuses are not taken into account during the battle;
+• If a clone in the defending squad has rewards that provide a bonus to characteristics, these bonuses are not taken into account during the battle.

-• if a clone as part of an attacking squad has awards that provide a bonus to characteristics, these bonuses are taken into account during the battle in full;
+• If a clone in the attacking squad has rewards that provide a bonus to characteristics, these bonuses are taken into account in full during the battle.

 These rules govern the dynamics of combat and counterattacks between groups of treasure hunters, allowing players to effectively interact and compete for treasure.